MarcoMazzoni/quorum-docker-Nnodes/README.md

 # quorum-docker-Nnodes

 ## Modified by me
+  * Add support for Tessera (replacing Constellation).
+  * Fixed bugs in setup.sh for Istanbul BFT.
+  * Added option for deterministic Ethereum account generation (for testing purpose).

+## Modified by @pccr10001
   * Add support for Quorum 2.3.0.
-  * Add support for Clique consensus engine.
+  * Add support for Clique and IBFT consensus engine.
-  * Add support for Istanbul BFT consensus engine.
   * Add support for Multi-Cluster.

 ## Intro